bruno-galindo/GWASatGCTA_ManhattanAtR/index.md

 ## GHap option

-The code below was elaborated by Yuri Utsumoniya using the package GHap
+The code below was elaborated by <u>Yuri Tani Utsunomiya</u> using the package GHap

 1. First you need to install and load the package GHap